What are reporting entities required to do?

 Please note that reporting entities supervised by the RBNZ must continue to observe their existing obligations under other legislation.
 For more information see

-The AML/CFT Supervisory Framework (PDF 103KB) sets out the framework and shared objectives, functions, powers and guiding principles of the three AML/CFT supervisors.
+The AML/CFT Supervisory Framework sets out the framework and shared objectives, functions, powers and guiding principles of the three AML/CFT supervisors.

 Information on the Reserve Bank's approach to AML/CFT supervision is available from a speech delivered by the Reserve Bank in June 2013.

-- AML/CFT - the Reserve Bank's responsibilities and approach (PDF 63KB) Reserve Bank Bulletin, September 2010
+- Reserve Bank Bulletin, AML/CFT – the Reserve Bank's responsibilities and approach (PDF 63KB)

 NZ Police FIU – STR reporting requirements